umarbutler/orjsonl/README.md

 pip install orjsonl
 ```

-To read or write Zstandard files, one must also install either [`zstd`](https://github.com/facebook/zstd) or the [`zstandard`](https://pypi.org/project/zstandard/) Python package.
+To read or write Zstandard files, install either [`zstd`](https://github.com/facebook/zstd) or the [`zstandard`](https://pypi.org/project/zstandard/) Python package.

 ## Usage

-The code snippet below demonstrates how jsonl files can be saved, appended, extended, loaded and streamed:
+The code snippet below demonstrates how jsonl files can be saved, loaded, streamed, appended and extended with `orjsonl`:

 ```python
 >>> import orjsonl